There has been a lot of buzz about copyright Infringements on the web lately. Mostly is a small artists that are getting copied by big companies.

 During my research I came along this great article written by Bruce E. Burdick on the Use of Famous quotes and also AVVO‘s list of questions about the use of quotes as the base of your work, this was super helpful because the ones responding are real lawyers specialized on the subject, what I learned from reading many -many- questions and all their answers is that:

-- If you are selling a product using someone's quote, you are not just using the quote but also the likeness and name of the author, so it's not just a Intellectual Property issue, its also a Right of publicity and many cases also Trademark.
+- If you are selling a product using someone's quote, you are not just using the quote but also the likeness and name of the author, so it's not just an Intellectual Property issue, it's also a Right of publicity and many cases also Trademark.